 For the medieval marked reenactment event that we were a part of this weekend, I was asked to make some lunch for the group.
 I knew were were about eight adults and a gaggle of children, so I wanted to make something in advance that was easy to eat and would feed a bunch of people.
 A have wanted to make some kind of hand pie for a while, so this seemed like a good opportunity.

 My pies are not quite small enough to be hand-pies, so we cut them into four pies that was very edible by hand.
-This pie was made with an edible crust rather than the earlier inedible one.
+The pie is surprisingly sturdy and the filling don’t fall out, even when cut.
+I chose an edible crust rather than the inedible one, that was typical of the larger pies.
 Because they were meant to be eaten with one hand while standing up I think this choice made the most sense.

 Once the filling is ready and the dough rested you assemble the pies.
 I use a small wooden bowl to shape the pies.
 I first cut the lid using the bowl as a stensil, then I lay layer of rolled out dough in the bowl, add filling, cut the eges clean and add the lid.
 Then I push the lid and sides together.
 Then I turn out the pie and set it on the baking trey, before baking it for 35-40 minutes.

 I made pies filled with apple and powder douce out of the remaining dough.

 Making the dough by adding the flour to the hot water with melted butter in it

 Mix the dough and let it rest for one hour

 The pouch chicken, cooling so I am able to handle it

 Roll out the dough, cut a lid by using the bowl as a stensil and line the bowl with the rolled out dough